rjferrier/opiter/README.md

 A serial `for` loop is not the only means of performing a batch of operations.
 The operations can be encoded as a function taking a single dictionary argument.
-This can be passed to a parallel map function.
+This can be passed to a multiprocessing map function.

 ```python
 def calculate_Re(opt):